beatrice93/blog-old/_posts/2022-08-18-arxiv-musings.md

 ---
 layout: post
-title: ArXiv musings: 2022, week 33
+title: ArXiv musings - 2022, week 33
 ---

 Here is a summary of a few papers that caught my eye this week.